 This can involve introducing clean energy technologies or soaking up CO2 directly from the air by planting trees, Clark (2011) says.

-For example, a typical British family would pay around 45pounds to neutralise a year’s worth of gas and electricity use, and a return flight from London to San Francisco would be around 20 pounds per ticket.
+For example, a typical British family would pay around 45 pounds to neutralise a year’s worth of gas and electricity use, and a return flight from London to San Francisco would cost around 20 pounds per ticket.

 In the Western hills of Montana, ranchers are paid to let their grasses grow to offset carbon in the atmosphere; one ranch owner received a $30 thousand check for the carbon absorption its grasses do (Ahearn, 2008).

-While purchasing carbon credits from ‘polluters’ is voluntary, how it works is through their “cap and trade” system.
+While purchasing carbon credits from ‘polluters’ is voluntary, it works through their “cap and trade” system.

 Ahearn (2008) explains further:

-• Ten northeastern states have agreed to implement an upper limit to the amount of greenhouse gas emissions the industries can release into the atmosphere.
-If they exceed the limits, companies will purchase carbon credits to neutralise their emissions like the stock exchange market.
+- Ten northeastern states have agreed to implement an upper limit on the amount of greenhouse gas emissions industries can release into the atmosphere.
+If they exceed the limits, companies will purchase carbon credits to neutralise their emissions, like the stock exchange market.

-• This scheme has successfully reduced sulphur dioxide emissions, which are responsible for acid rain.
+- This scheme has successfully reduced sulphur dioxide emissions that are responsible for acid rain.

-• Not all ranches are equal regarding the amount of carbon it absorbs, and they must pass a method of soil tastings and the amount of rain it receives each year.
+- Not all ranches are equal regarding the amount of carbon they absorb, and they must pass a method of soil tastings and the amount of rain they receive each year.

 Fertile grasslands can absorb 20 per cent more carbon than arid soils, says Joel Brown, a rangeland management specialist at the US Department of Agriculture’s Natural Resources Conservation Services.
 He helps determine how much to pay ranchers for sequestering carbon (Ahearn, 2008).